Privacy Policy

 - Other lawful transfer mechanisms as permitted under the GDPR

 5.3.
-You may request information about the specific safeguards applied to any international transfer by contacting us at the address provided in Section 1.
+You may request information about safeguards applied to international transfers by contacting us using the details in Section 1.

 6. Cookies and Tracking Technologies

 6.1.
-Our website may use cookies and similar tracking technologies (such as web beacons and pixels) to enhance your experience, analyse usage, and ensure the proper functioning of the Service.
+Our website may use cookies and similar tracking technologies to enhance your experience, analyse usage, and ensure proper service functionality.

 6.2.
 Types of Cookies Used

-- Strictly necessary cookies: Essential for the operation of the website and the provision of the Service (e.g., session management, authentication, security).
-These cookies cannot be disabled.
+- Strictly necessary cookies: Essential for website operation and service provision (session, authentication, security).
+These cannot be disabled.

 - Functional cookies: Enable enhanced functionality and personalisation (e.g., language preferences, user settings).

-- Analytical/performance cookies: Help us understand how visitors interact with our website by collecting information anonymously (e.g., page views, navigation paths).
-These are only placed with your consent.
+- Analytical/performance cookies: Help us understand website usage anonymously and are only placed with your consent.

 6.3.
 Cookie Consent

 Except for strictly necessary cookies, we will obtain your consent before placing cookies on your device.
-You may manage your cookie preferences at any time through your browser settings or through any cookie consent mechanism provided on our website.
+You may manage preferences through browser settings or site consent tools.

 7. Data Retention

 7.1.
-We retain your personal data only for as long as necessary to fulfil the purposes for which it was collected, or as required by applicable law.
-Specific retention periods include:
+We retain your personal data only as long as necessary for the original purposes or as required by law.
+Specific periods include:

-- Transaction and payment records: Retained for a minimum of ten (10) years as required by Bulgarian tax and accounting legislation
+- Transaction and payment records: Retained for at least ten (10) years as required by law

-- Communication records: Retained for three (3) years from the date of the last communication, unless a longer period is required for ongoing dispute resolution or legal proceedings
+- Communication records: Retained for three (3) years unless longer retention is required

-- Technical and usage logs: Retained for up to twelve (12) months, unless required for security investigation or legal proceedings
+- Technical and usage logs: Retained up to twelve (12) months unless needed for security/legal reasons

-- Marketing consent records: Retained for as long as the consent remains active, and for a reasonable period thereafter as proof of consent
+- Marketing consent records: Retained while consent is active and for a reasonable period as proof

 7.2.
-Upon expiry of the applicable retention period, personal data will be securely deleted or anonymised so that it can no longer be associated with you.
+After the applicable retention period, personal data is securely deleted or anonymised.

 8. Your Rights Under the GDPR

 As a data subject, you have the following rights under the GDPR.
-You may exercise these rights at any time by contacting us at [email protected]:
+You may exercise these rights by contacting us at [email protected]:

 8.1.
 Right of Access (Art.
 15 GDPR)

-You have the right to obtain confirmation as to whether we are processing your personal data and, if so, to access that data and receive a copy thereof, together with information about the processing.
+You have the right to obtain confirmation whether we process your personal data and, if so, access it and receive a copy with processing information.

 8.2.
 Right to Rectification (Art.
 16 GDPR)

-You have the right to request the correction of inaccurate personal data and, taking into account the purposes of the processing, to have incomplete personal data completed.
+You have the right to request correction of inaccurate personal data and completion of incomplete data.

 8.3.
 Right to Erasure ("Right to Be Forgotten") (Art.
 17 GDPR)